ibexa/documentation-user/docs/content_management/translate_content.md

     - The contents of the Page Builder window are not translated.
     - The form that you build with the Form Builder is not translated.

-    Also, [product attributes](work_with_product_attributes.md) remain not translatable and they are inactive in the side-by-side translation view.
+    Also, [product attributes](work_with_product_attributes.md) remain not translatable and are inactive in the side-by-side translation view.

 ### Manage translation services and language pairs